hissssst/pathex/guides/tutorials/path.md

     # Operation which returns new structure with deleted value.
     :delete,       {structure, delete_function} -> ...

     # Inspects the path.
-Retuns Elixir's AST.
-This is used only for error-logging and debuging
+Returns Elixir's AST.
+This is used only for error-logging and debugging
     :inspect,      _ -> ...
   end
 ```